IanLondon/ianlondon.github.io/src/posts/dont-use-jwts-for-sessions.md

 tags: [jwts, soapbox, security]
 title: Please Don't Use JSON Web Tokens for Browser Sessions
 summary: Or, how I learned to love the session cookie
+splashImage: ../images/they-live-sunglasses.png
 ---

 # JSON Web Tokens

+In the JavaScript community, JSON Web Tokens (JWTs) generally stored in `localStorage` have become a popular way to implement user authentication, especially for Single-Page Apps (SPAs).
+That's the way I first learned when I picked up Express in 2016.
+In the 2010s when I learned Django I used Jinja templates and session cookies and SQL, and in the mid 2010s the new hotness was React Express Mongo and JWTs.
+Every resource on node/Express authentication recommended doing authentication this way, so I didn't question it for a long time.

-In the JavaScript community, JSON Web Tokens (JWTs) have become a popular way to implement user authentication, especially for Single-Page Apps (SPAs).
-Session cookies are often portrayed as outdated, a 2000s internet technology.
-If you search around for beginner tutorials about "how to implement authentication in express", many posts imply that we all ditched old-fashioned session cookies when we moved from "traditional" web apps based on Rails, Django, etc to the new school of Vue, Angular, React, and the rest.
-Numerous blog tutorials claim that JWTs are "more secure", then proceed to describe an inherently insecure way to use them!
+On StackOverflow and across the web dev tutorial-o-sphere, session cookies are often portrayed as outdated, a 2000s internet technology.
+If you search around for tutorials about "how to implement authentication in NodeJS", many posts imply that we all ditched old-fashioned session cookies when we moved from "traditional" web apps based on Rails, Django, etc to the new school of Vue, Angular, React, and the rest.
+Numerous blogs claim that JWTs are "more secure", then proceed to describe an inherently insecure way to use them!

 This is a mistake.
 JWTs are fantastic for their intended purpose: ["representing claims to be transferred between two parties."](https://datatracker.ietf.org/doc/html/rfc7519) That's why we use them in OpenID Connect (OIDC) to delegate authentication.